sepich/metric-gate/Readme.md

               regex: path # aggregate path
 ```
 This way Prometheus scrapes usual `/metrics` endpoint, which is configured by `--relabel`, and has only per-process metrics.
-While answering to this request, `metric-gate` uses the same upstream response to fill out all the configured `--subsets`.
+While answering to this request, `metric-gate` uses the same upstream response to fill out all the configured `subsets`.
 In this case only one `subset` named "requests" is configured, which results then could be accessed at `/metrics/requests` endpoint.
 Now downstream aggregating `metric-gate` could use it to get only `Request metrics` from each replica.

 Note that data on `/metrics/requests` is available immediately, and accessing it does not generate new subrequest to the upstream.
 That is done to reduce both cpu/network load to upstream.
 But it also means, the data could be stale (it only refreshes on `/metrics` scrapes).
 To prevent time skew on graphs, `timestamp` of upstream request is added to all the metrics returned by `subset` endpoints (if they don't have it yet)

 The diagram above is just one of the examples.
 We can drop `metric-gate` sidecars, and scrape metrics from Targets directly by Prometheus and aggregating `metric-gate` (each filtering own subset of metrics in `metric_relabel_configs`).
 That would lead to two scrapes per-scrape-interval, and twice as much cpu/network load on each replica just from a metrics collection.
-Sidecars are shown here to demonstrate that we can aggregate pre-filtered results, while having single scrape for Targets.
+Sidecars are shown here to demonstrate that we can aggregate pre-filtered results, while having a single scrape for Targets.

 ### Usage
 Available as a [docker image](https://hub.docker.com/r/sepa/metric-gate):
 ```
 $ docker run sepa/metric-gate -h
-Usage of ./metric-gate:
+Usage of /metric-gate:
-  -f, --file string           Analyze file for metrics and label cardinality and exit -p, --port int              Port to serve aggregated metrics on (default 8080)
+  -f, --file string               Analyze file for metrics and label cardinality and exit
-      --relabel string        metric_relabel_configs contents
-      --relabel-file string   metric_relabel_configs file path
-      --subsets
-  -H, --upstream string       Source URL to get metrics from (default "http://localhost:10254/metrics")
-      --scrape-timeout
+      --log-level string          Log level (info, debug) (default "info") -p, --port int                  Port to serve aggregated metrics on (default 8080) --relabel string            Contents of yaml file with metric_relabel_configs --relabel-file string       Path to yaml file with metric_relabel_configs (mutually exclusive) -t, --scrape-timeout duration   Timeout for upstream requests (default 15s) -H, --upstream string           Source URL to get metrics from.
+The scheme may be prefixed with 'dns+' to resolve and aggregate multiple targets (default "http://localhost:10254/metrics")
   -v, --version                   Show version and exit
 ```
 Run it near your target, and set `--upstream` to correct port.

 [metric_relabel_configs](https://prometheus.io/docs/prometheus/latest/configuration/configuration/#relabel_config) could be provided via 2 methods:
-- via configMap and `--relabel-file` flag with full path to the file
+- via configMap and `--relabel-file` flag with a full path to the file
 - via `--relabel` flag with yaml contents like so:
     ```yaml
     # ... k8s pod spec